University Honors Program Fall 2016 Courses

 Professor Biography: I am Professor of Statistics in the Department of Mathematics at UNI, where I specialize in the area of spatial prediction and modeling using Bayesian and Geostatistical techniques.
 My research involves developing methodology for spatial association often present in environmental and economic data.
 Recently, I have worked as part of a multidisciplinary team of chemists, biologists, and environmental scientists at the University of Northern Iowa analyzing water quality data in Iowa's lakes and wetlands.
 I currently work with Iowa Workforce Development and the Institute for Decision Making to forecast the potential available workers in laborsheds across Iowa.
 My most recent research project involves developing new statistical techniques to measure the negative or positive financial impact on housing prices from living close to a point source, such as a hoglot, nuclear power plant or a highly desirable school.

-The Honors Thesis is the final step towards earning a University Honors designation from the University of Northern Iowa.
+Course Description: The Honors Thesis is the final step towards earning a University Honors designation from the University of Northern Iowa.
 The thesis gives Honors students the opportunity to explore a scholarly area of interest with the guidance of a faculty member.
 It is intended to serve as the culmination of the Honors experience.

 The thesis provides you with experience in research as well as an opportunity to demonstrate your knowledge and expertise.
 While the process may at times be challenging, it will also be rewarding.
 You will enhance your knowledge of the chosen topic and further develop your research or creative skills.
 The final product should leave you with a sense of pride and accomplishment for what you have attained.